Mini Split Systems

 Mini splits don’t require ductwork: Traditional air conditioners and heaters need your home’s ductwork for even distribution throughout your home.
 A mini split can ignore existing ductwork, as it is built for smaller rooms and spaces.

 Mini splits are quiet and compact: Even though the indoor unit is installed on the wall, you won’t have to worry about noise.
 Their small, efficient design ensures quality temperature control without the bulk and noise of standard equipment.

 If you’re looking for affordable cooling, you can’t do much better than a mini split air conditioner.
 Mini split AC systems are smaller and use less energy than central, whole-home air conditioning equipment.
 This smaller, simpler design means installation and repair costs are much lower.
 Maintaining them is also easier when compared to yearly air conditioning maintenance.
 Installing one in your home can be more cost-efficient for stubborn hot spots.

-One common feature between mini splits and central AC systems is the use of refrigerant to generate cooling.
+One common feature between mini splits and central AC systems is the use of refrigerants to generate cooling.
 Your mini splits outdoor compressor unit houses the refrigerant needed to lower the air’s temperature.
 The air is then sent through tubing to the indoor air handler.